 - Buying fruit from your local farmer allows you to buy or pick fruit at its peak of ripeness.
 Plus buying local supports farmers in your area.

-January is the month for citrus
+December and January are the months for citrus fruits

-- Lemons – did you know lemons originated from limes?
-There are 25 varieties of lemons but the Eureka, Lisbon and the sweeter Meyer lemons with their floral flavor are the most popular and are all highly nutritious.
-Look for thin-skinned lemons for a juicier fruit.
-Even though you can buy lemons all year long they are at their best in the winter months.
+- Lemons - did you know lemons originated from limes?
+There are 25 varieties of lemons but the Eureka, Lisbon, and the sweeter Meyer lemons with their floral flavor, are the most popular and are all highly nutritious.

 - Limes – limes have the most acid of any fruit and are valued for their flavoring from the juice and the zest.
 Try adding lime juice to drinks and the juice and zest to Asian, Mexican, and Indian dishes.